fortunejs/fortune/README.md

 ```

+## Use Cases

+- A server-side implementation of a web service over HTTP.
+The included HTTP implementation provides a basis for implementing application-level protocols, including media types such as HTML (included), [Micro API](http://micro-api.org) and [JSON API](http://jsonapi.org), and covers standard input formats such as URL encoded and form data.
+- A persistence layer in web browsers.
+Under the hood, it uses IndexedDB, Web Worker, and MessagePack to achieve high performance for persisting structured data.
+- An abstraction layer for working with multiple databases.
+Write the same logic which will work across multiple adapters.
+- Real-time web applications.
+Fortune.js includes its own [wire protocol](http://fortune.js.org/api/#fortune.net-ws) based on WebSocket and MessagePack.

 ## Usage

 The only input required is record type definitions.
 These definitions may have `link`s, or relationships between them, for which Fortune.js does inverse updates and maintains referential integrity.
 Here's a model of a basic micro-blogging service: